Roy R. Parker: Education

-To start his career, Parker attended Carnegie Mellon University in Pittsburgh, PA where he received his Bachelor of Science degree in Chemistry.
-After graduating from Carnegie Mellon in 1979, he moved on to receive his PhD in Genetics with Christine Guthrie at the University of California, San Francisco, CA in 1985.
-From 1985-1987, Parker worked in laboratories for his postdoctoral degree at both the University of California, San Francisco and the University of California, San Diego.
-Later, Parker became a postdoctoral fellow with Allan Jacobson at the University of Massachusetts Medical School in Worcester, MA.
+To start his career, Parker attended Carnegie Mellon University in Pittsburgh, Pennsylvania, where he received his Bachelor of Science degree in chemistry.
+After graduating from Carnegie Mellon in 1979, he moved on to receive his PhD in genetics with Christine Guthrie at the University of California, San Francisco, California in 1985.
+From 1985-1987, Parker worked in laboratories for his postdoctoral degree at both the University of California, San Francisco, and the University of California, San Diego.
+Later, Parker was a postdoctoral fellow with Allan Jacobson at the University of Massachusetts Medical School in Worcester, MA from 1988-89.

 Career

-At the University of Arizona, Parker taught Molecular and Cellular Biology until 2012 when he moved to be a professor at the University of Colorado Boulder.
+Parker began his laboratory at the University of Arizona in 1989, and was a professor molecular and cellular biology until 2012 when he moved to be a professor at the University of Colorado Boulder.
 He is currently the Cech-Leinwand Endowed Chair of Biochemistry as well as professor in chemistry and biochemistry courses.
-Parker also conducts research at the Howard Hughes Medical Institute.
+Parker is a Howard Hughes Medical Institute investigator (since 1994).